bedatadriven/QualMiner/README.md

 Exploring qualitative indicators via text mining methods.

 This repository contains the analysis code.
-The data used here can only be accessed by using *ActivityInfo*.
+The data used here can only be accessed by using *ActivityInfo* with proper permissions.

 ### Usage